 Artisans de la Cathedrale

-During the summer, fifteen local artisans come together and open the colorfully painted, wooden booth shops along a little path beside the Cathedral of St. Trinity.
+During the summer, fifteen local artisans come together to create Artisans de la Cathedrale, the colorfully painted, wooden booth shops along a little path beside the Cathedral of St. Trinity.
 Here, you can find jewelry, pottery, sweaters, and leather bags, among other things.
 Also a selling point?
 A crepe stand!
 Mmmmm…

 For me, I was shopping for Jewelry.
 I try to travel light, and jewelry is always easy to take home.
 So that was my treat to myself while I was there. 🙂